clartaq/cljs-tree/README.md

 - **Select a Headline for Editing**: To edit a headline, just click on it and make your changes.
 Headlines may be any length.
 The headline will wrap as needed to accomodate long headlines.
 - **Moving Up and Down**: Use the up arrow and down arrow keys to move the editing focus up and down the outline.
 Moving to a collapsed headline will leave it in a collapsed state.
 Likewise, moving to a headline that is already expanded will not change the expansion state.
-- **Adding a New Headline**: To add a new headline, click any existing headline and press `Return`.
+- **Adding a New Headline**: To add a new headline below an existing one, click any existing headline and press `Return`.
 A new headline will be inserted below the current headline and the editing focus will be move to the new headline.

     If the existing headline already has sub-headlines, the new headline will also appear as a sub-headling.
 If the existing headline does not have any sub-headings, the new headline will be created as a "sibling" of the existing headline.

+    You can add a new headline _above_ the current headline by pressing `Shift-Return` instead.

+    In both cases, the inserted placeholder text will be highlighted, ready to overwrite by typing.

 - **Promoting/Outdenting and Demoting/Indenting Headlines**: An existing headline can be indented by pressing the `Tab` key.
 A headline can be outdented by holding down the `Shift` key then pressing the `Tab` key.